 Perfect for dogs who: don’t love traditional kibble, but still enjoy a chewy texture in their food and who needs extra protein.

 Yes, technically, you could eat this type of high-quality dog food.
 But the definition of “human grade” is more fine-tuned.
 Dog foods labeled as such must meet special criteria laid out by AAFCO.
 Not only must every ingredient be fit for human consumption, but manufacturers have to follow the manufacturing processes for human edible foods.
 PetPlate Entrees' human-grade ingredients, like ground beef and ground chicken, are gently cooked in small batches in USDA-approved kitchens.

 Perfect for dogs who: are in good health and of any age (provided the life stage formula is appropriate).

 Raw Dog Food

 A high-quality raw dog food contains a raw meat or protein base, often including a carbohydrate.
-Some common forms include kibble infused with bits of raw protein, freeze-dried and frozen.
+Some common forms include frozen, like Instinct's Raw Cage-Free Chicken Bites, freeze-dried, and kibble infused with bits of raw protein.
 While fans report raw food improves their dog’s digestion and reduces shedding, among other benefits, there is a caveat.
-“Any food requiring refrigeration or freezing is going to be naturally more prone to foodborne pathogens because it has little or no preservatives,” says Dr. Bullen.
+“Any food requiring refrigeration or freezing is going to be naturally more prone to food-borne pathogens because it has little or no preservatives,” says Dr. Bullen.
 “Manufacturers take steps, though, including high-pressure pasteurization, to reduce the risk.”
-Nature’s Variety Instinct Raw Bites are beefy morsels packed with non-GMO veggies, then cold pressured after freezing for an extra measure of safety.
 Learn more about raw dog food.